 Investor Sells and Seeks Out-of-State Alternative

-1031 Deffered Tax Exchange was executed by Christopher J. Destino of the Destino Industrial Team within Lee & Associates national network of brokers on behalf of his client to purchase an out of state industrial property.
+1031 Deferred Tax Exchange was executed by Christopher J. Destino of the Destino Industrial Team within Lee & Associates national network of brokers on behalf of his client to purchase an out of state industrial property.
 Christopher is pleased to announce the sale of the 24,000 sf Industrial building located at 16450 Phoebe Avenue, La Mirada CA for $4,800,000 ($200 psf).
 The property was sold by a local investor who intends to execute a 1031 Exchange and deploy his capital proceeds in another state besides California.
 Taxation, business climate and market dynamics all played pivotal roles in the Seller’s decision.
-The client has obtained a larger Industrial property and differed capital gains.
+The client has obtained a larger Industrial property and deferred capital gains.

 This is one example of how hiring an experienced Commercial Real Estate broker can be beneficial since Chris was able to recommend the best case scenario for his clients need.
-Below is a little more information on how 1031 Differed Tax Exchange works.
+Below is a little more information on how 1031 Deferred Tax Exchange works.

 The 1031 Tax Deferred Exchange in Brief

 The 1031 Tax Deferred Exchange is named for Section 1031 of the IRS Tax Code.
 It is also known as a Starker Exchange and a Tax Deferred Exchange.
 It is one of the must-know commercial real estate terms.
 Under this section of the Code, investors can sell one or more pieces of real estate and purchase one or more pieces of equal or greater value while deferring payment of any capital gains tax (CGT) on the profit.
 To qualify the sale and purchase as a 1031 Exchange there are specific rules that must be met.
 By deferring CGT, investors have more capital available to cover the transactions.